MrBMueller/MidGen/README.md

 ## micro sequencer

 The micro-sequencer is a central and important function especially written for convenient note- , controller- and other data insertions.
 Essentially it inserts a sequence of notes and/or controller/meta/sysex events into a specified track, based on a given start-time, scale (e.g. chromatic, major, minor, etc.) and base note (e.g. 60 - middle C).
-The sequence is provided as a consecutive white space separated string of `<duration>:<data>` pairs representing duration timestamps and associated event data.
+The sequence is provided as a consecutive, white space separated list of `<duration>:<data>` pairs representing duration timestamps with associated event data.
 The micro-sequencer keeps internally track of timestamps, note-pitches and other data and typically advances in time with each provided duration value unless otherwise specified (e.g. for overlap notes or chords).
 In addition, the sequencer returns the total duration of the provided micro-sequence in whole note units.
 This allows the caller thread keeping track about the total timestamp if you simply sum up all micro-sequence durations in case they belong logically together.
 The micro sequencer function is called from Edit package as follow:

     Edit::Seq(<smf-hash-pointer>, <track>, <start-time>, <base-note>, <scale>, <sequence>);